-Recommendation (29) Further consideration should be given to whether the contractual framework to apply between the generator and the network provider and between the retailer, end-use customer and network provider under the Code should be in the form of the 'straight-line' arrangement as applying in New South Wales and Victoria or the 'triangular' arrangement as in South Australia.

-Recommendation (30) The Code should be amended to remove references to the possibility that no generators may contract for the direct delivery of electricity to end-use customers.
+- Recommendation 29 Using the Code review process at recommendation 5, further consideration should be given to whether the contractual framework to apply between the generator and the network provider and between the retailer, end-use customer and network provider under the Code should be in the form of the 'straight-line' arrangement as applying in New South Wales and Victoria or the 'triangular' arrangement as in South Australia. - Recommendation 30 Using the Code review process at recommendation 5, further consideration should be given to how Part 2 of the Code might most appropriately be amended to remove references to the possibility that no generators may contract for the direct delivery of electricity to end-use customers.